Rosuav/StilleBot/PostgreSQL.md

 or Sikorsky.
 (TODO: Open up Gideon with the same SSL certificate authentication.)
 Ultimately, migrate all configs into the database, and then have a way to select which DB host is in use.

+NOTE: Attempting to connect to gideon.rosuav.com from Sikorsky MAY result in an unsuccessful attempt to use IPv6.
+(Sigh.
+Why can't it be successful?)
+Instead, use the name ipv4.rosuav.com to force protocol.